 I warned grocery retailers in this 2018 article that if they contracted Instacart, they would be teaching an eventual Trojan Horse their strengths and weaknesses.
 I was right.

 Being an online retailer won’t be enough for Instacart to succeed – Instacart will need physical stores.
 Instacart is valued at over $40B.
 Instacart won’t have to build their own stores, Instacart can easily acquire Kroger, Albertsons, or Ahold Delhaize.
-(Instacart could partner with Urbx or Alert Innovation, to open their own branded stores.
+(Instacart can partner with Alert Innovation, to open their own branded stores.
 Alert Innovation offers a unique store format called the Novastore).

 Instacart won’t have to guess what to do, they will leverage the mountain of data they’ve collected, and continue to collect, from their grocery customers.
 The data will identify exactly where Instacart must open stores to serve the needs of customers.
 Instacart branded grocery stores may become a reality even if Instacart acquires a major grocery retailer.